State AI Disclosure Laws Are Here. Your AI Emails Need to Comply.

 How does this relate to the EU AI Act?

 The EU AI Act also requires AI-generated content disclosure, but with different scope and enforcement mechanisms.
 US state laws are enforced by state attorneys general, while the EU AI Act is enforced by national authorities.
-MultiMail's disclosure infrastructure supports both regimes — the signed header and configurable body text work regardless of jurisdiction.
+MultiMail's disclosure infrastructure supports both regimes — the signed identity claim, the X-AI-Generated header, and the injected disclosure footer are applied to every message regardless of jurisdiction.

 Will federal AI legislation preempt state laws?